Monitoring, Research & Data

-The Environment Agency undertake monitoring under the Water Framework Directive (EU Legislation to protect our waterways), however, their programme is decreasing.
+The Environment Agency undertake monitoring under the Water Framework Directive (EU Legislation to protect our waterways).
 They monitor a number of parameters to assess if each waterbody (sub-catchment) within a catchment meets a series of objectives.
 By 2021 our rivers and lakes are required to meet ‘good status’.
 This is the most comprehensive dataset that we have.
 For more information and access to the data please visit the catchment data explorer.

 Please, click here to see a copy of our Monitoring Plan

 Please also see our catchment maps, under the Catchment Plan tab for monitoring locations.